open-plan-tool/documentation/docs/getting_started/quick_start_guide.rst

 If you want to start from one of the configured use cases, you can do so in this option.
 You will see a pop-up window with a link to the use cases, and a drop-down list where you can choose the use case to use.
 Once selected, it will appear in the "My projects" section.

-**CREATE A SCENARIO**
+CREATE A SCENARIO
+^^^^^^^^^^

 Once the project is created, it is possible to create various scenarios within the project.
-To do this, we have two options: we can create a new scenario by defining all its parameters or we can load a previously created scenario from a file (.json?).
+To do this, we have two options: we can create a new scenario by defining all its parameters or we can load a previously created scenario from a json file.

 .. image:: ../images/IMG_4_New_scenario.png
  :width: 50%

 When creating a scenario from scratch, there are four steps to go through;
 1) Scenario setup, 2) Energy system design, 3) Constraints and 4) Simulation.
-At the top you will see the name of the project in bold type, the name of the scenario, the four steps for scenario creation and identify which step you are in (see IMG 5 – Scenario_Steps).
+At the top you will see the name of the project in bold type, the name of the scenario, the four steps for scenario creation and identify which step you are in.

 Maybe show the 4 steps (the top line with the 4 scenario steps) in a figure